BK2020 Vision Campaign

 - Neil and Tyley Nelson Family Materials Lab

-The East Classroom Wing was completed prior to the Fall 2015-16 School Year and is the new “home” for our Mathematics Department.
+The East Classroom Wing was completed prior to the Fall 2015-16 School Year and is the new “home” for our Social Studies Department.
 Seven classrooms were built within the East Classroom wing and has played a critical role in accommodating our recent enrollment growth over the past 5 years.
-The new academic space includes our new BK Student Art Gallery where are our talented arts students are able to display their works.
+The new academic space includes our new BK Student Art Gallery where our talented arts students are able to display their works.
 Finally, shared seating in the hallway is to encourage small group collaboration, and additional areas for our students to build community and camaraderie.
 We are blessed to have such tremendous support from our community.

 The Fraser Library expansion was completed prior to the Fall 2015-16 School Year and is the “center” of the School.
 Tom and Joan Cooney generously donated one of the single largest gifts in the history of the school, and chose to name the library after Father Donald Fraser.
 The expansion project doubled the size of the library to accommodate a computer lab area and increased volume of books, added small quiet study spaces for individual or group work, and shared seating to enable academic and social collaboration.
 Fraser Library has quickly become a favorite location among our student body.
 Thank you, Tom and Joan Cooney, for your incredibly generous support of Bishop Kelly and our students!